 “There were holes straight through the roof and the floor,” she says.

 Then the next chapter began – they saved the cabin.

 “We bought the property and my dad and I took the cabin apart, piece by piece, and dragged it up the hill,” she says.

 “My husband and I planned to live a year in the cabin, but it turned into to seven years.”
 She pauses.
 “But you know how things can go,” she says with a warm smile.

 Today they share their cabin with a few people looking for a quiet, simple place to reset or reconnect.

 “We saved the cabin and the cabin saved us,” she says, her words hinting at another story reserved for yet another time.

 The cabin demands you slow down.
 From the moment the screen door welcomes you with a universal rasp, the pace of the one-bedroom cabin permeates your being, as if insisting you turn yourself over to a time slightly beyond your memory.

 Morning coffee?
-First grind your beans and wait for to coffee to be ready.
+First, grind your beans and wait for to coffee to be ready.
 Biscuits?
 Lift up the metal grate inside the small white appliance and light the pilot light.
 Cold?
-Grab a blanket while the cabin takes a more natural timeline to warming up.
+Grab a blanket while the cabin takes a more natural timeline to warm up.